nandabritto/Where_is_Billy/README.md

 ### 2. Scope

- * I wanted a simple, straightforward intuitive UX experience
+ * I wanted a simple, straightforward intuitive UX experience;
- * I wanted my content to be clear.
+ * I wanted my content to be clear;
  * A site that is visually appealing on most devices.